 This chart was developed by DOT using the time and cost information provided by each of the nine counties, along with the Department's records on the number of activities in each county and the number of cards issued by each county.
-Because the DOT provides the software, and hardware and support to the counties for the issuance of driver's licenses, no costs for hardware and software were included in the counties costs of issuance.
+Because the DOT provides the software and hardware to the counties for the issuance of driver's licenses, no costs for hardware and software were included in the counties’ costs of issuance.
 The average cost per card was calculated by dividing the activity cost by the number of cards issued.
 (DOT recognizes there can be issues with the use of “averages” for Treasurers who do the more time/labor intensive activities related to the Commercial Driver’s License applicant.)